matrix-org/matrix-is-tester/README.md

 Syditest
 ========

-Syditest is an integrations testing system for Matrix Identity servers, similar to sytest (although using python rather than perl).
+Syditest is an integration testing system for Matrix Identity servers, similar to sytest (although using python rather than perl).

 Syditest is a standard set of python unit tests, although is intended to be run